-Since data can be breached through any Internet-enabled device, it’s imperative that workforces be familiar with basic information security measures.
+Since data breach can occur through any Internet-enabled device, it’s imperative that workforces be familiar with basic information security measures.

 As managers and subordinates are equally responsible for safeguarding companies’ data.

 Developing a manual on the best InfoSec practices and distributing it among employees come in handy too.
-Said guidelines must be subject to a previous analysis of in-house data management standards and be tailored to each company’s operation and workflow.
+Said guidelines must be subject to a previous analysis of in-house data management standards to each company’s operation and workflow.